silviucpp/erlcass/README.md

 - `message` The message (binary string)

 or under `{_Severity, Msg, Args}` format (for all messages generated from Erlang code)

+In case you want to switch back to the default logging function just call `set_log_function` with `undefined` as argument

 ### Setting the cluster options